What is Intelligence?

-Men have a mean advantage in g of 7 IQ equivalent points along with greater variance in distribution as compared to women.
-The combined effect of higher mean and greater variance result in an exponentially increasing male over-representation from average g (IQ=100) and up, amounting to 9 males for each female at g=3 SD (IQ=145).
+Adult human males have a mean advantage in g of 7 IQ equivalent points, and greater variance in distribution, compared to adult human females.
+The combined effect of higher mean and greater variance results in an exponentially increasing male over-representation from average g (IQ=100) and up, amounting to 9 males for each female at g=3 SD (IQ=145).